-- Non-School absences may include dentist, doctor, funeral, sick, etc. and after 8 days of absences accumulates, parents will receive written notification along with a letter will be sent to the county attorney documenting the student's attendance.
+- 1) Non-School absences may include dentist, doctor, funeral, sick, etc. and after 8 days of absence accumulates, parents will receive written notification along with a letter will be sent to the county attorney documenting the student's attendance.
 Absences in which the student has a written statement from a medical doctor requesting the student not attend school will be included in the 8 absences. - 2) Absences due to school-sponsored activities will NOT be included in the 8 absences.
 School absences are not reportable to the state and do not accumulate toward the reports to the county attorney. - 3) After 10 days of Non-School absences, the student may lose credit for their classes.
-The student along with his/her parents may be required to meet with the principal and/or discipline committee to show why he/she should receive credit for the class(es). - 4) Unplanned student absences will be excused only by a phone call from the parents or guardian.
-If a student is absent and a phone call has not been received by 8:30 a.m., school officials will contact the parents.
-In cases where a student knows ahead of time that he/she will be absent, it is mandatory the PARENTS send a note to the teacher and school office or make a phone call explaining the reason for the absence so that assignments may be completed before the absence.
-When a student knows that they will be absent, it is their responsibility to communicate with their teachers prior to the absence to make arrangements for homework, assignments or tests. - 5) For any absence, it is mandatory that the student brings a note explaining the reason for the absence.
-Any notes need to be turned into the office within 5 school days of absence. - 6) A student must be in attendance at school or a school sponsored activity during the last four periods of the school day before he/she will be allowed to participate in any after school event, meeting or practice.
+The student along with his/her parents may be required to meet with the principal and/or discipline committee to show why he/she should receive credit for the class(es). - 4) Unplanned student absences will be excused only by communication from the parents or guardian.
+If a student is absent and communication has not been received by 8:30 a.m., school officials will contact the parents.
+In cases where a student knows ahead of time that he/she will be absent, it is mandatory the PARENTS communicate with the office explaining the reason for the absence so that assignments may be completed before the absence.
+When a student knows that they will be absent, it is their responsibility to communicate with their teachers prior to the absence to make arrangements for homework, assignments or tests. - 5) For any absence, it is mandatory that the parent/guardian communicates with the office explaining the reason for the absence within 24 hrs of absence.
+If communication is not received within that time, the absence will be classified as unexcused. - A student must be in attendance at school or a school sponsored activity during the last four periods of the school day before he/she will be allowed to participate in any after school event, meeting or practice.
 There will be rare exceptions to this rule.
 These would include, but would not be limited to, planned absences for doctor's appointments, funerals, and college visitations. - 7) Seniors will be allowed two absences for college visitation days and two absences for job shadowing.
 Juniors will be allowed one absence for a college visitation day and one day for job shadowing.
 All college visitations and job shadowing MUST be set up through the school counselor to be recorded as a school-sponsored absence.